 Jaqualyn Taimana Williams

-Over thirty years of live performance including TV, radio and a tour of Germany in 1998 has given Jaqi a very strong base on which to build as an artist.
+Clocking up thirty years of live performance including TV, radio and a tour of Germany in 1998 has given Jaqi a very strong base as an artist.
 Her music career began in 1987 at the Christchurch Arts Centre with a band of University students.
-“We were called The Statics, I love that when we broke up we became ex-Statics.”
+“We were called The Statics, so when we broke up we happily became the ex-Statics.”

 Qualifying as a New Zealand Primary School teacher in 1999 and an Early Childhood teacher in 2014, Jaqi currently works full time in a Waikato-based bilingual Māori early childhood centre.